 Code of Conduct agreements were designed to create and ensure uniform student loan practices that focus on the best interest of borrowers.
 In these documents, restrictions are defined to manage the relationships among school employees, learning institutions, lender advisory board members, and student loan organizations.
 Students are encouraged to review the Code of Conduct agreements to learn more about the requirements governing loan regulations.

-If you have any questions about these documents, please contact your local DeVry University Keller Graduate School of Management Student Finance office.
+If you have any questions about these documents, please contact DeVry University Student Finance.